 to Historic and Civic Authorities

-“This is truly a serene retreat [visually, audibly, and tactilely] in the midst of a bustling city” – Joseph Kennard
+“Our aim was to create a serene retreat in the midst of a bustling city [visually, audibly, and tangibly]” – Joseph Kennard

 This Japanese-inspired private sanctuary on the top floor is complete with a steam room, hinoki wood soaking tub, rain-shower-head in a skylight, and a sleeping room.

-The central oak staircase was designed to weave together all six-stories of this historic home, with newly planned uses at each level.
-The staircase passes seamlessly from the initial entertaining levels to the intimate upper suites.
-Numerous 3D printed models of the handrail profile were fabricated to refine the feel of this continuous handrail.
+A new central staircase weaves together all six-stories of this historic home.
+With strategically planned uses at each level, the continuous oak-handrail guides you from the initial entertaining levels through to the intimate upper suites.
+Several 3D printed models of the handrail profile were fabricated to refine the feeling of this sculpted detail.